ryancox/motionless/README.md

 motionless is a Python library that takes the pain out of generating [Google Static Map](http://code.google.com/apis/maps/documentation/staticmaps/) URLs.
 Three map types are supported.
 Each is illustrated below.
 For fully worked code see the examples directory for code that parses and visualizes both GeoRSS feeds and GPX files.

-motionless is tested with Python versions 3.9 to 3.11.
+motionless requires Python 3.12 or newer and uses Poetry for packaging.

 Code is licensed under Apache 2.0